An Inspired Idea

-Celebrated around the world, International Overdose Awareness Day aims to raise awareness of overdose and reduce the stigma of a drug-related death, especially for those mourning the loss of family and friends.
-It also spreads the message that the tragedy of overdose death is preventable.
+International Overdose Awareness Day aims to raise awareness of overdose and reduce the stigma of drug-related deaths.